 - Consider using a cookie scoop to create uniform-sized cookie dough balls when adding them to the prepared baking sheets.

-- It’s important to chill the cookie dough before baking.
-The chilling of the dough will help to make the dough less sticky and easier to roll into balls.
+- Don't bake the cookies without chilling the cookie dough first.
+Chilling will help make the dough less sticky and easier to roll into balls.
 It will also ensure that the cookies don’t spread flat while baking.

-Transfer to airtight container and keep at room temperature for 3-4 days or freeze for 2-3 months.
-Although I don't recommend freezing baked cookies as they will lose their crisp texture.
+- Cool the old-fashioned molasses cookies before storing them.
+Transfer to an airtight container and keep at room temperature for 3-4 days or freeze for 2-3 months.
+However, I don't recommend freezing baked cookies as they will lose their crisp texture.

 Easy Cookie Recipes

-If you're looking for more Christmas-themed cookies you have to try our Christmas Spritz Cookies next!
+If you're looking for more Christmas-themed cookies you have to try our Christmas Spritz Cookies and some of my favorite cookies below:

 📖Recipe